qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

    :widths: auto

    "CASE WHEN ...
 THEN ...
 END", "Evaluates an expression and returns a result if true.
 You can test multiple conditions" "CASE WHEN ...
 THEN ...
 ELSE ...
 END", "Evaluates an expression and returns a different result whether it's true or false.
-You can test multiple conditions"
-   "coalesce", "Returns the first non-NULL value from the expression list" "if", "Tests a condition and returns a different result depending on the conditional check" "nullif(value1, value2) |36|", "Returns a null value if value1 equals value2 otherwise it returns value1.
+You can test multiple conditions" "coalesce", "Returns the first non-NULL value from the expression list" "if", "Tests a condition and returns a different result depending on the conditional check" "nullif(value1, value2) |36|", "Returns a null value if value1 equals value2 otherwise it returns value1.
 This can be used to conditionally substitute values with NULL."
-   "try |36|", "Tries an expression and returns its value if error-free,an alternative value (if provided) or Null if an error occurs"
+   "try |36|", "Tries an expression and returns its value if error-free, an alternative value (if provided) or Null if an error occurs"

 .. only:: html